MotasemZiad/Automation-Testing-Assignment-1/README.md

 # PITA Unit Testing
-A Java Application with Maven Project to try unit testing.
+A Java with Maven Project to work with unit testing.

 # Dependencies
 1. [TestNG](https://mvnrepository.com/artifact/org.testng/testng): TestNG is a testing framework inspired from JUnit and NUnit but introducing some new functionalities that make it more powerful and easier to use.
 It supports test configured by annotations, data-driven testing, parametric tests, etc.